graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2024-08/papers/2024-08-28-training-on-kg.md

 ### Their method

-To have full control over the information that the language model digests during training, the authors train decoder-only Transformers of different sizes to predict the object of triples of a Knowledge Graph.
+To have full control over the information that the language model digests during training, the authors train decoder-only Transformers of different sizes to predict the object of triples of a knowledge graph.
 This approach guarantees that a model prediction can unequivocally be identified as correct or hallucination, depending on whether the prediction is indeed an object of (subject, predicate, ?) in the knowledge graph.

 <img class="constrained_img_large" src="{{ page.image_dir | append: 'kg-dataset.png' | relative_url }}" alt="Training a language model on a Knowledge Graph">